How Johari Window Helps to Improve Self Awareness

 Johari Window helps to improve self-awareness as well as understanding among individuals by the above four segments.

-How to control Cognitive DissonanceIf I would be facing a cognitive dissonance i.e. there are conflicts between my two attitude and conflict between my attitude and behavior, then I would be facing inconsistency, stress, pressure, and the lack of emotional stability.
+How to control Cognitive DissonanceIf I would be facing a cognitive dissonance i.e. there are conflicts between my two attitudes and conflict between my attitude and behavior, then I would be facing inconsistency, stress, pressure, and the lack of emotional stability.
 Therefore, to control the cognitive dissonance, I would be-

 1. Understanding my nature, self-awareness of myself and the attitudes that conflict between two or more at once.